 NO STUDENTS WILL BE PERMITTED TO WAIT IN FRONT, ON THE SIDE OF THE SCHOOL, OR IN THE COURTYARD FOR A PARENT OR ADULT TO ARRIVE.

 Physical Education P.E.) is scheduled for 200 minutes every ten days for students in grades 1-5.
 Students participate in activities designed to improve large muscle skills as well as those which teach the basic fundamentals of games/team sports, and sportsmanship.

 Arroyo Vista has a credentialed music teacher for ⅓ of the academic school year.
 Each class attends music once per week during the music rotation.
 The school district provides an instrumental teacher for all interested fifth grades.
 Instruction is provided for all band instruments.

 Arroyo Vista has a credentialed art teacher for ⅓ of the academic school year.
 Classroom teachers and parent volunteers provide additional instruction.

 Arroyo Vista has a credentialed theater arts teacher for ⅓ of the academic school year.
 Each class attends theater once per week during the art rotation.

 Students’ English language proficiency is assessed each year and appropriate instruction is planned.

-Special Education services are available for those students with identified learning disabilities.
-Students who experience difficulty with learning tasks may be referred by their teacher for assessment.
+Special Education services are available for those students with identified disabilities.
+Students who experience difficulty with learning tasks may be referred for assessment.
 A team which includes school and District support staff, as well as parents, determines a child’s eligibility for this program.